Cyberistic/Kuwait-University-Computer-Engineering-Masters-Prep-2025/2 - Digital logic/30 - Finite State Machines.md

 - Try one-hot encoding if your FSM is small—it’s easier to debug.
 - Write a testbench early.
 FSM bugs are often timing-related.

----

-> [!Quote]
-> “FSMs are like storytelling with logic.
-Each state is a scene, inputs are choices, outputs are consequences.”